sr2ds/me/docs/about.md

 Hello!
 I'm David Silva :) I'm Brazilian and I'm based in São Paulo.

-I'm working, studying and having fun with technology since 2010.
+I've been working, studying, and having fun with technology since I was 13.

 In my routine have music and some coffee, like the most of developers I guess.
 Sometimes some Brazilian musics, sometimes some LoFi to keep concentration and variated styles.
 I like read some book, currently more books about some old filosophy but also I like the self improvement books and business.